Bersey Electric Cab: In service

-The Bersey cab was first exhibited at an 1896 motor show in South Kensington, London.
-An example was entered in the 14 November 1896 London to Brighton emancipation race, a celebration of the passing of the Locomotives on Highways Act 1896, which relaxed regulations and speed limits for road vehicles.
-The range of the Bersey cab was insufficient to complete the entire 56 mile route and it was transported part of the way by train.

-The London Electrical Cab Company ran 12 Bersey cabs as hackney carriages in central London, starting on 19 August 1897, after an inauguration which was presided over by electrical engineer William Henry Preece.
+The London Electrical Cab Company put 12 Bersey cabs in service as hackney carriages in central London, on 19 August 1897; by the end of the year there were 25 with a further 50 improved versions added in 1898.
 They were the first self-propelled taxis in the city.
-As part of their licensing conditions, the Metropolitan Police had stipulated that they should meet four requirements: that they would be driven only by professional drivers, and that they should be able to stop on demand, turn around in a small radius, and be able to climb Savoy Hill, the steepest in the city.
+As part of their licensing conditions, the Metropolitan Police had stipulated that they should meet four requirements: that they would be driven only by professional drivers; that they should be able to stop on demand; turn around in a small radius; and be able to climb Savoy Hill, the steepest in the city.

 The same fares were charged as for horse-drawn cabs, and the Berseys were initially quite popular – even the Prince of Wales (the future King Edward VII) travelled in one.
 They quickly became known as "hummingbirds" for the noise made by their motors and their distinctive black and yellow livery.
 Passengers reported that the interior fittings were luxurious when compared to horse-drawn cabs, but there were some complaints that the bright internal lighting made passengers too conspicuous to those outside the cab.

 The fleet peaked at around 75 cabs, all of which needed to return to the single depot at Lambeth to switch batteries.
 This was achieved by means of hydraulic lifts that could complete the operation in 2–3 minutes per cab.
 The London Electrical Cab Company planned to introduce additional battery charging and exchange depots to expand its coverage and range, and increase the number of cabs to 320 within a year.
 Owing to the expense of electricity that was available from distributors of the period, the company invested in its own electricity generators.
 Drivers were self-employed and hired the cabs from the company, initially at a rate of 6 shillings a day.